SomVanTeam/webassets/readme.md

-# assets i use for my web games, not much to see here
+# assets i use for my web stuff, not much to see here